 Quarantine (New Protocol)

-Although Oregon has not instituted a mandatory quarantine period for individuals coming into the state we want to take proactive steps to help our community to stay safe.
-We ask that all students enrolling or returning to College Excel wear masks inside of their residence while in any common area, in addition to maintaining social distancing for their first 2 weeks.
+Although Oregon has not instituted a mandatory quarantine period for individuals coming into the state, we want to take proactive steps to help our community to stay safe.
+We ask that all students enrolling or returning to College Excel wear masks inside of their residence while in any common area, in addition to maintaining social distancing for their first two weeks.

 Fall Term Program

 We are excited to roll into Fall term with two successful “remote learning” terms (Spring and Summer 2020) under our belt.
 Together our students and staff have worked to overcome the challenges associated with the pandemic to create a learning and living environment where our community can come together in support of each other and have fun.
 This fall we are continuing to innovate and adapt our program to better serve our students academically and personally.